 Create your agenda with the objectives in mind.

 Create an outline – and tie each step in your outline back to your objectives.
-Protocols are rarely optimized for staff, doctor, or personnel consumption.
+Protocols are rarely optimized for staff, doctor, or personnel consumption – but that doesn’t mean you have to create loads of slides!
+If you’re using a tool like Ready, you can train directly on the protocol document and spend your time focusing back on the objectives and calling them out.
 Where are there areas that could be easily overlooked or missed altogether?

 Use multimedia to encourage attendee engagement.